Shanghai's Quiet Challenger Just Rewrote the AI Price List

 Why is MiniMax so much cheaper than Western models?

 The Mixture of Experts architecture uses only 10 billion of its 230 billion parameters during inference, dramatically reducing compute costs.
-Lower labour costs, aggressive pricing strategy to capture market share, and open-weight distribution also play a role.
+Lower labour costs, aggressive pricing strategy to capture market share, and open-weight distribution also play a role in driving down prices.

 Can businesses outside China safely use Chinese AI models?